 So we asked our daughter how long she had been considering the piercing.
-When she decided that she would like a piercing why did she want it?
+When did she decide that she would like a piercing why did she want it?

 That she didn’t want fear to hold her back in anything she wanted or desired and so wanted to overcome that barrier and go through with the piercing.

 I thought this was quite a mature outlook and so I agreed to look into it further.

 Does School Allow It?

 As with every new thing that is suggested or introduced in our house if it’s not allowed in school, well that’s the end of the discussion.

 The school’s rules are not always my rules but they need to be followed if my kids are to stay out of the spotlight in school.

 We checked with the school and discovered that if it is discreet, then it is allowed.
 Lip, nose, or brow piercings were not allowed but ear cartilage (helix, tragus, snug) and lobe piercings were allowed.

 My daughter thought that this was great, she could just go after school and get it done.
 It’s not as simple as that I’m afraid.